WSHP Case Studies

 Don't let anyone tell you that heat pumps can only be installed in new buildings.

-The Consortium will build a Virtual Power Plant as part of the wider Smart Grid plans which include installing a marine source heat pump to heat Maritime House in place of the previous oil fired boiler.
+A marine source heat pump is being installed to heat Maritime House in place of the previous oil fired boiler.

 Balanced Energy Networks, London

 Innovate UK awarded £2.9m towards the £4m BEN Consortium which has built a Balanced Energy Network at London South Bank University to demonstrate innovations in integrated energy supply chains.

 The Balanced Energy Network incorporates a heat sharing network which is designed to provide a more cost effective, flexible, and scalable alternative to conventional district heating network technology.
 Heat sharing networks transfer warmth via piping circuits between buildings at near ground temperature and extract it via heat pumps in each building: fifth generation district heating and cooling networks.